 print(documenteded_merged_arabb)

-Now we have the same four variables in each wave: .
+Now we have the same four variables in each wave.

 Harmonization

-In the Arab Barometer trust is measured with four-point ordinal rating scales.
+In the Arab Barometer, the trust is measured with four-point ordinal rating scales.
 Such data are best analyzed with ordinal models, which do not assume that the points are equidistant.
 However, to get a quick idea of how the data look like, we will assign numbers 0-3, with 0 corresponding to the least trust, and 3 corresponding to the most trust, and for the time-being analyze the data as if they were metric.

 To review the harmonization on a single survey use pull_survey().
 Here we select Arab Barometer Round 6.